 The Glinton Bypass opened in 1989, but before it did developers were already looking at how they could service it.

-A final option, dated 1990, had the petrol station in a very similar place to today's, with a large restaurant next to the road and a motel and lorry park to the south.
+A final option, dated 1990, had the petrol station in a very similar place to today's, with a large restaurant next to the road and a hotel and lorry park to the south.
 The design of this restaurant was very clearly supposed to be Kelly's Kitchen, as it had the same chimney and these were always built by Norfolk House with a Fina forecourt.
-The motel may have been intended for their sister company, Highway Lodge.
+The hotel may have been intended for their sister company, Highway Lodge.
 The others are less clear: the third option would almost-certainly have been a Little Chef, perhaps with the intention of them buying it.
 Despite the development being permitted, Norfolk House pulled out in 1991, most likely because Kelly's Kitchen had been sold - but Fina appear to have built the forecourt a few years later.